 For decades, schedule 40 black iron pipe was the default choice for piping gas to furnaces and water heaters.
-But in the United States, there are about 65 people killed every year in gas explosions.
+But in the United States, there are about 24 people killed every year in fires caused by leaks or breaks in the natural gas or propane systems.
+Many deaths are caused by leaking gas that lead to explosions.
 That is why an alternative to black iron pipe was developed—corrugated stainless steel tubing (CSST).
 First developed in Japan to solve the dangers of broken rigid gas piping in an earthquake, and then brought to the United States by the American Gas Association (AGA) and the Gas Research Institute (GRI) in the United States as an alternative gas piping solution, CSST was developed to eliminate the difficulties and dangers of rigid gas piping.

 Rigid pipe presents a variety of problems:

 - Rigid pipe breaks in earthquakes and other natural disasters

 - Pipe dope deteriorates over time and leaks when exposed to lightning strikes

 - Black iron pipe is not listed to any national standards for gas piping.
 CSST piping can withstand the same forces of nature—earthquakes, lightning, tornados—that make black iron pipe crack

 - Most rigid steel pipe is made in Asia—with no quality control

 The rigid pipe joints are a well recognized cause of gas leaks and fires.
 The National Fire Protection Association (NFPA) publishes the Guide for Fire and Explosion Investigations (NFPA 921), and notes in Chapter 9 that joints and fittings in rigid pipe systems are the most common sources of gas leakages and gas fires and explosions: